Church of St. John the Baptist

 Ein-Keren-John-Baharim-Church-

 Furthermore, the Muslim inhabitants forced the Catholics to abandon the site a few times during the 17th century and used the grotto and buildings as stables.
 But the Sultan issued a firman confirming Franciscan property over it in 1672, obtained through the influence of the Marquis de Nointel, the French Ambassador to the Ottoman Empire.
-However, the Franciscans only returned for good, rebuilt, and fortified the site in 1693.
+However, the Franciscans only returned for good and rebuilt and fortified the site in 1693.

 Church of St. John the Baptist: The British Mandate Period